 The institute is divided into specialty research centers:

 Research at Children’s National is highly collaborative and multi-disciplinary.
 Nearly all laboratories and clinical divisions work together to answer questions about childhood diseases.
-The research institute is located on five floors within the main hospital building on the Sheikh Zayed Campus for Advanced Children's Medicine of the Children's National Health System, which creates an environment where scientists and physicians can more easily collaborate on innovative projects that will improve patient care.
+The research institute is located on five floors within the main hospital building on the Sheikh Zayed Campus for Advanced Children's Medicine of the Children's National Hospital, which creates an environment where scientists and physicians can more easily collaborate on innovative projects that will improve patient care.